craigmateo/ngram_frequencies/README.md

 There are two parts: an examination of frequency of common names of species followed by aspect-level sentiment analysis of concordance lines.

-Research findings are forthcoming in the journal [Corpora](https://www.euppublishing.com/loi/COR).
+Research findings are published in the journal [Corpora](https://www.euppublishing.com/doi/abs/10.3366/cor.2019.0177).

 ## Files